GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 If you have successfully tested oxd against another OP, or for other OP related requests, please email us at [sales@gluu.org](mailto:sales@gluu.org).

 ## oxd API
-The oxd-server supports the OpenID Connect and UMA 2.0 profiles of OAuth 2.0.
+The oxd-server implements the [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) and [UMA 2.0](https://docs.kantarainitiative.org/uma/wg/oauth-uma-grant-2.0-05.html) profiles of OAuth 2.0.

 OpenID Connect can be used to send a user for authentication and gather identity information about the user.
-UMA can be used to manage what digital resources the user should have access to.
+UMA can be used to manage what digital resources, like web pages and APIs, the user (or client) should have access to.

 Learn more in the [oxd Server API section](./api/index.md)